mikejeuga/learn-go-with-tests-fr/README.md

 ## Engage

-Please engage with French speaking engineers, techincal writters, Go enthusiasts or anyone willing to help finish the translation.
+Please engage with French speaking engineers, techincal writers, Go enthusiasts or anyone willing to help finish the translation.

 You can reach out to [me](https://twitter.com/mikejeuga) or [Chris](https://twitter.com/quii) may you have any question.